lancedaniel/AvatarQuoteApp/README.md

 #### License
 Created by Lance Daniel on 7/12/20.
 Copyright © 2020 Lance Daniel.
 All rights reserved.
+Created using Xcode Version 11.4.1